21 Clever Hacks to Make Everything in Your Home Smell Amazing

 Put food scraps to use

 An unfortunate side effect of garbage disposals is that they can start to smell like, well, garbage.
-To kill the smell with ease, just toss leftover orange or lemon peels down the drain.
+If you’re wondering how to make your house smell good, just toss leftover orange or lemon peels down the drain.
 Do it once a month to keep things smelling fresh.
 Read more ways to tackle hard-to-clean kitchen appliances.

 Or try salt